jhpoelen/ecological-alignment-template/data-package/README.md

  > network.csv
 ```

-with first 10 rows being:
+See [network.csv](./network.csv) for results or below for an example of the first 10 rows.

 | subject | interactionTypeName | object |
 | --- | --- | --- |